-The spherical contact distribution function (SCDF) is a common tool in stochastic geometry to compare the 3D morphologies of random sets (Stoyan et al., 1995).
+The spherical contact distribution function (SCDF) is a common tool in stochastic geometry to compare the 3D morphologies of random sets [15].
 For binary image data, the empirical SCDF is given by the cumulative distribution function of the distances of all background (foreground) voxel to their nearest foreground (background) voxel, respectively.
-Fig. 5 shows the empirical SCDF of both background and foreground for the three segmentation approaches considered in this paper.
+Fig. ?? shows the empirical SCDF of both background and foreground for the three segmentation approaches considered in this paper.
 In both cases the result provided by the automatic segmentation algorithm proposed in this paper is significantly closer to the empirical SCDF of the manual segmentation than that corresponding to thresholding.
+Note that a lower rate of missclassified voxels does not necessarily lead to a better fit of the corresponding SCDF.
+Depending on the spatial distribution fewer voxels might even have a stronger negative impact on the structure.
+For a network of closed pores, for example, an overestimation of the overall pore sizes by 10% might not be as severe as classifying 5% of the pores as open, although they are closed.
+The same is true for the SCDF were background (foreground) voxels in the center of regions otherwise classified as foreground (background) have a stronger impact than voxels close to the border of such regions.
+Such structural differences have a direct link to the properties of the corresponding material such as its performance in its respective application.

 Furthermore, two difference images have been analysed which were constructed by voxel-wise comparison of the manually segmented image with the automatically segmented image and the image obtained by global thresholding, respectively.
-The empirical SCDF of these two difference images are visualized in Fig. 6.
+The empirical SCDF of these two difference images are visualized in Fig. ??.
 They show that in the automatically segmented image more than half of the misclassified voxels have a correctly classified neighbour and, therefore, are presumed not to have a larger impact on the morphological properties of the image.
 The main difference between the binarisation obtained by the new approach proposed in this paper and global thresholding occurs for greater radii between 2 and 6.
-This suggests that the new approach preserves significantly more features of the original 3D morphology.
+Agagin, this suggests that the new approach preserves significantly more features of the original 3D morphology.